Hike up Mount Ulriken

 Start from Ulriken Cable car:

 The walk to Ulriken is suitable for all ages and takes about 1.5 hours from Montana.
 However, you will probably see a lot of very fit Norwegians running past using the steps as exercise rather than leisure.
+Their time might be under 30 minutes.
+So the time to the top will vary quite a bit, depending on your level of fitness and your aim for the hike. (leisure or exercise)

 Calculate a bit more time if you are walking with children.
 The walk offers great views all the way.
 This is a very popular trip for both locals and visitors.
 It is steep, but you are rewarded with stunning views along the way and of course panoramic views of Bergen and the surroundings from the top.